Quantcast

 Logo

-ARMY TRANSITION ASSISTANCE PROGRAM IS EXTENDING ITS TIMELINE FOR SOLDIERS
+THE ARMY TRANSITION ASSISTANCE PROGRAM IS HELPING SOLDIERS AFTER SERVICE DESPITE SETBACKS

 By Buddy Blouin

+Change can be a complex thing.
+There are a number of mixed emotions that crop up when we face a sudden shift in the way we are used to doing things.
+However, change is inevitable.
 Our military is the greatest show of force in the world, but that doesn’t mean there aren’t areas that are lacking.
-One recent example was the Army Transition Assistance Program (TAP).
+One example is the Army Transition Assistance Program (TAP).
 Reports showed that the process for Soldiers had not been the best, and considering the well-documented issues that transitioning can bring for service members, this is an important area of concern.
-But now, steps are being taken to rectify these errors in the hopes of improving the process for Soldiers while in the service and setting them up for success once they reenter civilian life.
+However, steps are being taken to rectify these errors in the hopes of improving the process for Soldiers while in the service and setting them up for success once they reenter civilian life.
+Below, we're addressing your concerns about the process and keeping you up-to-date with the changes.

 Suggested read: